Skip to main content

 How Consultations Work

 As you tell the lawyer about your injury, they may ask questions about it.
-Frequently, lawyers wait until you have told them everything before asking questions.
-While some of these questions may be difficult to hear, let alone answer, your lawyer does need to know the answers in order to help you find the best solution for your case.
+Often, lawyers will wait until you have told them everything before asking questions.
+While some of these questions may make you uncomfortable, your lawyer does need to know the answers in order to help you find the best solution for your case.

-Whatever the case may be, your attorney will collect information relating to your accident or injury.
-Examples of the topics you'll cover with your attorney are your medical treatment, the parties involved in the accident, and potential witnesses.
-They will likely also discuss practical aspects of your case, such as a representation agreement, different types of legal fees, and the kinds of costs you can expect in your case.
+They will likely also discuss practical aspects of your case, such as a representation agreement, different types of attorney's fees, and the kinds of costs you can expect in your case.

 A personal injury attorney will likely address any or all of the following during your first meeting: